intel-analytics/ipex-llm/ppml/README.md

     ```

 2. Enable attestation
+    The bi-attestation gurantees that the MREnclave in runtime containers is a secure one made by you.
+Its workflow is as below:

     To enable attestation, first you should have a running Attestation Service in your environment.

     **2.1.
 Deploy EHSM KMS & AS**